Aeropetes

 Aeropetes is a monotypic butterfly genus in the family Nymphalidae.
 Its only species, Aeropetes tulbaghia, is commonly known as the Table Mountain beauty or mountain pride.
 It is native to southern Africa, where it occurs in South Africa, Lesotho, Eswatini and Zimbabwe.

 Description

 The sexes are similar, but males are on average smaller.
 The wingspan is 70–78 mm for males and 75–90 mm for females.

 Habitat and habits

 Aeropetes is commonly found in mountainous, rock-strewn hillsides and gullies.
 It has a tendency to settle on the shady side of rocks and of overhung stream banks.

 Biology

 The larvae feed on various Poaceae species, including Ehrharta erecta, Hyparrhenia hirta and Pennisetum clandestinum.
-The adults are fond of red or orange flowers, and it is the pollinator of the orchid Disa uniflora.
+The adults are fond of red or orange flowers, and it is the only pollinator of the orchids Disa uniflora and Disa ferruginea.
 There is one generation per year.

 Adults are on the wing during the austral summer, from November to April (with peaks from December to March).